-What does Fast Train mean?
+What do you think Fast Train means?

 Van Morrison: Fast Train Meaning